The outcome of the viva (oral examination)

 Pass (subject to the correction of minor deficiencies): Where your thesis satisfies the requirements for the award of the degree but is found to contain minor deficiencies (rewriting of sections, correcting calculations or clarifying arguments and the correction of minor typographical errors).
 Your corrections must be completed and returned to your internal examiner for approval within 12 weeks from the viva.

-Referral: Where your thesis is potentially of a standard to merit the award of the degree but it does not, at this stage, satisfy the requirements for award.
-You will be required to revise your thesis, which may entail further research or any other activity required by the examiners, and resubmit this to for re-examination.
-Please see our referral and resubmission page for further guidance.
+Referral: Where your thesis is potentially of a standard to merit the award of the degree, but it does not, at this stage, satisfy the requirements for award.
+You will be required to revise your thesis, which may entail further research, or any other activity required by the examiners, and resubmit this to for re-examination.
+Please see the Referral and resubmission page of the For Students website for further guidance.

 Fail: If the examiners recommend that your thesis be failed there is no further opportunity to revise and submit the work.